-Trading EBITDA for Capral and (for relevant General/ Divisional Managers) Business Units (30%).
-Key Financial Measures financial threshold measure as reflects underlying earnings after excluding external economic factors such as global aluminium prices and foreign exchange rates Net Profit Before Tax for Capral (15%).
-Aligned to ability to pay dividends Operating Cash Flow for Capral (15%).
-Selected to ensure effectiveness of cash management % Working Capital to Annualised Sales for Capral and (for relevant General/ Divisional Managers) Business Units (10%).
+Frequency Awards determined annually with payment made in the March following the end of the performance year.
+Financial Measures Trading EBITDA for Capral and (for relevant General/ Divisional Managers) Business Units (30%).
+Key financial threshold measure as reflects underlying earnings after excluding external economic factors such as global aluminium prices and foreign exchange rates. " Net Profit Before Tax for Capral (15%).
+Aligned to ability to pay dividends. " Operating Cash Flow for Capral (15%).
+Selected to ensure effectiveness of cash management.
+Working Capital to Annualised Sales for Capral and (for relevant General/ Divisional Managers) Business Units (10%).
 Selected to ensure effectiveness of capital management.
-Non-financial Specific individual objectives are set to reflect measurable (where possible) strategic initiatives and profit Measures improvement objectives, and also include a minimum of 5% for Safety improvement.
-There are usually around 5-6 key individual objectives which are set for each participant and are aligned to Capral's strategic plans and budget; they include performance to customers, sales targets/ growth, productivity and operational improvements, key projects and cost improvements.
+Non-financial Measures Specific individual objectives are set to reflect measurable and numeric (where possible) strategic initiatives and profit and safety improvement objectives.
+The key individual objectives include performance to customers, sales targets/ growth, productivity and operational improvements, key projects and cost improvements.
 The weightings are generally 5% however may be higher or lower depending on importance to company performance.
-Assessment Performance against financial measures is assessed after the end of each financial year based on Capral's of perforfinancial results.
-The performance against non-financial measures is assessed as part of the PPR process. mance The Managing Director, in consultation with senior managers, is responsible for recommending to the Board against the amount of STIP, if any, to be paid. measures All payments are subject to Capral achieving its minimum annual Trading EBITDA target.
+Assessment of perfor- Performance against financial measures is assessed after the end of each financial year based on Capral's financial results.
+The performance against non-financial measures is assessed as part of the PPR process. mance against measures The Managing Director, in consultation with senior managers, is responsible for recommending to the Board the amount of STIP, if any, to be paid.
+Payments are subject to Capral achieving its minimum annual Trading EBITDA target.
 Stretch payments are not made where target financial metrics are not met.
-Discretionary The Board retains absolute discretion regarding payments having regard to Capral's overall financial position override and other special circumstances that have arisen during the course of the year (ie normalisation or clawback).
+Discretionary override The Board retains absolute discretion regarding payments having regard to Capral's overall financial position and other special circumstances that have arisen during the course of the year (ie normalisation or clawback).
 The intent however is to minimise the exercise of discretionary adjustments to the planned outcomes set at the start of the year.
-Any material adjustments would be disclosed.
-The Managing Director is eligible to receive a pro-rata payment where his employment is terminated other Service condition than for cause.
+Material adjustments would be disclosed.
+Service condition The Managing Director is eligible to receive a pro-rata payment where his employment is terminated other than for cause.
 Other employees who leave Capral part way through a performance period are not eligible for a payment for that period.
 Employees who start employment part way through the period may be eligible for a pro-rata payment, provided that their probation period has been successfully completed by the end of the year.
-Clawback of In the event of fraud, misstatement or misrepresentation of the financials, the Board has the ability to exercise awards its discretion to withhold some or all of a payment before it is made or recover some or all of payments already made Deferral There is no deferred cash/ equity component.
+Clawback of awards In the event of fraud, misstatement or misrepresentation of the financials, the Board may exercise its discretion to withhold some or all of a payment before it is made or recover some or all of payments already made.
+Deferral There is no deferred cash/ equity component.
 The Board considers this is appropriate in the context of the relatively low amounts paid under STIP awards, Capral's current remuneration framework and the cyclical nature of the business.
 Plan review The STIP design is reviewed at least annually by the Remuneration & Nomination Committee, and approved by the Board.
 The Managing Director, in consultation with senior managers, is responsible for recommending to the Board the STIP financial targets.
 The non-financial objectives are approved by the Managing Director.
-The Managing Director's non-financial targets are established in consultation with the Managing Director and approved by the Board.
+The Managing Director's non-financial targets are established and approved by the Board.